Randy Hedberg: Coaching career

 Following his playing career, he was an assistant coach at his alma mater, Minot State, from 1979 to 1981, and its head coach from 1982 to 1989, compiling a 45–23–2 (.657) record in eight seasons.
 He then became the offensive coordinator and quarterbacks coach at Central Missouri State University (1990–1995) and at the University of North Dakota (1996–1998) in Grand Forks.
 He returned to the head coaching ranks in 1999 at St. Cloud State University, a Division II program in central Minnesota, compiling a 47–51 (.480) record in nine seasons.
 His overall record as a head coach stands at 92–74–2 (.554) in 17 seasons.

 Hedberg was the quarterbacks coach at Southern Illinois University Carbondale.
 He was hired in February 2008.
 After the 2013 season, he signed on to be the quarterbacks coach at North Dakota State University.
 Here, Hedberg would coach Carson Wentz, who went on to become the second overall pick by the Philadelphia Eagles in the 2016 NFL draft.
 Hedberg also coached Easton Stick, a fifth-round pick in the 2019 NFL draft by the Los Angeles Chargers; and Trey Lance, the third overall pick by the San Francisco 49ers in the 2021 NFL draft.

 Honors and family

 Hedberg was inducted into Minot State's hall of fame in 1985.

-Hedberg was named the American Football Coaches Association (AFCA) FCS Assistant coach of the year award in 2021.
+He was named the American Football Coaches Association (AFCA) FCS Assistant coach of the year award in 2021.

-He has four children, Jennifer, Kate, Christopher and Maddie.
+Hedberg has four children: Jennifer, Kate, Christopher, and Maddie.